francisfueconcillo/laravel-docker-dev/README.md

 ```
 Where `<app service-name>` is the service name of the app defined in `docker-compose.yml`.
 In this project `myapp` is the app service name.

-**IMPORTANT:** When running multiple projects, make sure their app service names are unique, including the service name for the database.
+**IMPORTANT:** When running multiple Laravel projects in Docker, make sure their service names and ports are unique.

 ## Helpful Commands
 - Installing a dependency by Composer